If you’re looking to build muscle, lose some weight and get leaner, or both—then you’ll likely want to grab a protein powder.

 There was a popular article on ConsumerReports.com in 2016 that caused a worry.
 CR quoted from a “study” from a not-for-profit group called The Clean Label Project.
 I put the study in quotations because the “study” has been heavily criticized because the data wasn’t published publicly, it wasn’t published in a reputable journal, and it wasn’t peer-reviewed.
 Anyways, they said they found detectable levels of lead in 70% of the protein powders they tested, 74% had cadmium, and 55% had BPA in it.
 The biggest offenders were plant-based protein powders.
 Even though we can’t evaluate and therefore trust the data, we wouldn’t blame anyone if they became a bit more skeptical towards eating plant-based powders (since they can leech more toxic, heavy metals out of the earth), and certain flavourings like chocolate or vanilla.

 But the reality is that many of the protein powders had zero troubles at all.
-So it’s not really a question about protein powders in general, but really who’s doing the processing, how is it processed, etc. One way to protect yourself is to opt for a larger and higher-end brand to trust because what you’re eating would be 3rd party tested to ensure quality standards, etc.
+So it’s not really a question about protein powders in general, but really who’s doing the processing, how is it processed, etc. This is a question we also need to ask with our food as well.
+One way to protect yourself is to opt for a more established and higher-end brand to trust because what you’re eating would be 3rd party tested to ensure quality standards, etc.

 Who should be taking protein powder?